Reșița: History

+Even before Hungary fell under Habsburg Rule, the old kings of Hungary had encouraged Germans to settle in Transylvania and the Banat.
+In 1224, King Andrew II of Hungary issued the Diploma Andreanum, granting provisional autonomy to the Transylvania Saxons and their fortified towns in Northeastern and Southeastern Transylvania (German: Siebenbürgen).
+For much of the Early Modern Period the Banat had become a dangerous border region caught between two waring Empires and would experience periods of devastation and depopulation.
+However, in the 18th century, the expansion of Habsburg authority, its efforts to fortify the region, and the movement of the frontier southward greatly increased regional security, making the Banat once again suitable for civilian settlement.
+Besides the installation of a civil administration, the Theresian period (1740-1780) would see large-scale efforts to recruit settlers and repopulate the region, resulting in a large influx of German settlers, especially from Swabia.
+In 1776, 70 German families settled Reșița (German: Reschitz).
+In 1880, Germans represented the majority of the city's population.

+Following the First World War, the collapse of the Habsburg Monarchy in 1918 and the subsequent Treaty of Trianon in 1920 would result in Reșița much of the Banat being annexed by the Kingdom of Romania.
+However, in the Interwar Period, Germans would continue to constitute the majority of the population.
+In 1941, Reșița had 12,096 Germans residents, 9,453 Romanian residents, and 1,861 Hungarian residents.
+Between 1910 and 1925, Reșița had the status of a rural area, and in 1925, it was declared a town thanks to its development into a powerful industrial location in modern Romania.
+In 1968, it became a municipality.

-After 1989 Reșița lost most of its importance and its economy faced a drawback, along with the Romanian economy.
-The population also suffered a decrease, dropping from 110,000 in 1989 to 86,000 in 2006.
+After the Romanian Revolution of 1989, Reșița lost most of its importance and its economy faced a recession, along with the Romanian economy.
+The population also declined, dropping from 110,000 in 1989 to 86,000 in 2006.
 After the fall of communism, the Reșița Steelworks (Combinatul Siderurgic Reșița, CSR) was bought by an American investor who brought the factory just one step away from bankruptcy.
-Today the steelworks are run by TMK Europe GmbH, a German subsidiary of the OAO TMK, Moscow, which has projects of modernization for the CSR.
+Today the steelworks are run by TMK Europe GmbH, a German subsidiary of OAO TMK, Moscow, which has projects of modernization for the CSR.

+In 2022 it was inducted into UNESCO's Global Network of Learning Cities (GNLC).

 The city

-The city is situated along the Bârzava river, which meets the Doman river in the centre of town.
+The city is situated along the Bârzava River, which meets the Doman River in the centre of town.
 Most of the urban area is concentrated along the Bârzava, with some development—mostly residential—in the surrounding hills.

 It is made of three main areas, two former villages that were very close: Romanian Reșița (Reșița Română or Olah Resitza) and Highland Reșița (Reșița Montană, Eisenwerk Reschitza or Nemet Reschitza); a new area, recently built, made of tower blocks on a wide opened meadow, called Bârzava's Meadow.